 I was delighted to have an opportunity to speak to Viola Sommer, COO of Auticon – an IT consultancy that only employs highly skilled consultants with Autism Spectrum Disorder.
 The technology sector particularly lends itself to the unique cognitive skills of people with autism.
 Excelling and surpassing the majority of their neurotypical colleagues at pattern recognition, logical and analytical thinking as well as sustained concentration on often repetitive tasks.
 Their eye for detail allows them to easily spot errors and quality issues.
 When seeking solutions to a problem an autistic team member can bring a completely fresh perspective to that of their neurotypical team members with frankness and honesty.
 In fact, Auticon has a number of loyal clients who come back again and again for this unique skill set, for example, to provide a fresh independent bottom-up review of all bank’s security protocols.

 Every organisation undergoes change, it is never easy, and in spite of the best intentions and planning, it often fails.
 One of the most common impacts of change is a significant reduction in employee engagement.
 Becca Brighty deconstructed the neuroscience that lies behind the brain’s response to change.
-She explained how to minimise the threat response and maximise the reward response to ensure staff remain engaged throughout the process.
+She explained how to minimise the threat response and maximise the reward response, to ensure staff remains engaged throughout the process.

 Where there is uncertainty the pain and fear areas of the brain are activated.
-When the brain is in survival – or fight or flight – mode all but the most essential functions are switched off.
+When the brain is in survival or fight, or flight mode, all but the most essential functions are switched off.
 Uncertainty causes anxiety, forgetfulness, lack of engagement.
 The brain simply can’t be productive, inventive or think creatively.

 Humans are also tribal by nature and the colleagues who were part of a person’s ‘tribe’ can become a threat during periods of change, disrupting the delicate social structures of the workplace.